elliottt/svg-topo/README.md

 # svg topo helper

-This is a Makefile for helping out with generating svg contour maps.
+This is a Makefile for helping out with generating svg and gcode contour maps.

 ## Requirements